 Feel free to share your own experience with Spanish in Argentina in the comments below.
 I would love to hear about your experiences and what you think about Spanish in Argentina!

 #1 Castellano – not español

 Most people will bear over with you if you say that they speak español… And then they will kindly correct you.

-Castellano refers to the Spanish from the Spanish region Castile.
+Castellano refers to the Spanish from the Spanish region of Castile.
 It is assumed that Castile is the origin of the Spanish language.
-Why Argentines insist on using castellano as the term for their Spanish, I still haven’t figured out.
+Why Argentines insist on using Castellano as the term for their Spanish, I still haven’t figured out.

 #2 Vos means you in Argentina

 Firstly, sometimes the verb for the second-person changes when you use vos compared to tú!
-According to omniglot.com the verb conjugations with vos is always regular.
+According to omniglot.com the verb conjugations with vos are always regular.
 Whereas, with tú you have many irregular verb conjugations.

 So, for example, the conjugation of the verb pensar (to think): when you use tú it is tú piensas, but with vos it is conjugated vos pensás.
 Or the verb dormir (to sleep) becomes vos dormís instead of tú duermes.
 Easier?
 Maybe.
 But for sure not when you are used to the tú-way

 Secondly, some pronouns change according to the use of vos and some don’t!
 For example, instead of saying contigo when referring to “with you”, Argentines use con vos.

 However, they do say tuyo (e.g. yours) as all other Hispanic none-vos-speakers do.
 Maybe because it would sound too weird to say “vosyo“…?
 Just joking!

 Confused?
 Well, I was to!
 Thus, I have good news for you; the Argentines do understand you perfectly if you speak with tú!
 So don’t you worry; your school Spanish will work perfectly fine.